 From 1995, when he created The Wisdom Page, until the time of his death, Cop was an inspiration for the many visitors to his website wanting to learn about wisdom.
 One of his colleagues, Tom Lombardo, who took over as Director of The Wisdom Page, noted Cop’s passing as follows:

 Cop was a dear friend and inspiring and supportive colleague.
 He possessed a deep understanding of both science and philosophy, as well as a personal presence and character that embodied the quality of wisdom.
 Indeed, Cop devoted the last couple decades of his life to the study of wisdom and the ongoing development of The Wisdom Page—the premier website for readings and other educational resources on wisdom.

-To amateur radio enthusiasts, Cop is remembered for his development of a Slow Scan Television system in the 1957 as an engineering student at the University of Kentucky.
+To amateur radio enthusiasts, Cop is remembered for his development of a Slow Scan Television system in 1957 when he was an engineering student at the University of Kentucky.
 SSTV is used to send images via radio – the forerunner of our ability today to take a picture on a cell phone and immediately upload it to Facebook.
 Newspapers of the day carried the story and described applications such a newspaper photographer having the ability to transmit photos via a car two-way radio back to their office.